Last updated Dec. 29, 2017.

 The right bankruptcy chapter for you will depend on your unique financial circumstances, so consider consulting an experienced bankruptcy attorney to learn how each type will affect your finances and which will best meet your goals.

-What NOT To Do When Declaring Bankruptcy In California
+What NOT to Do When Declaring Bankruptcy in CA

 Even if you are just considering declaring bankruptcy in the future, the process will be much easier if you avoid making certain types of transactions within a specified period of time before you file.
 Some purchases and transfers of money are seen as fraudulent by the court, meaning it appears that you are taking these actions to hide some of your assets before the bankruptcy court gets a look at them.
 Even something done innocently without any intent to defraud the court can be illegal, sometimes even resulting in criminal charges.